MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-support-authenticator-passkey.md

 ---
 title: Support passkeys in Authenticator in your Microsoft Entra ID tenant
-description: Support passkeys in Microsoft Authenticator in your Microsoft Entra ID tenant.
+description: Learn how to support passkeys in Microsoft Authenticator in your Microsoft Entra ID tenant.

 ms.service: entra-id
 ms.subservice: authentication